 “The period described in this book was one of the brighter ones…that still had visions of a better future, of a world more just and humane.
 No-one dreamt what horrors the century had in stories for us, what despair and disillusionment it would bring.”
 (Rocker.1998.6.)

-Fermin frames his memoir with a preface in which he gives a detailed account of his journey to its publication and his main motivations as well as his purpose for writing.
+Fermin frames his memoir with a preface in which he gives a detailed account of the book’s journey to its publication and his main motivations as well as purpose for writing.
 He gives special mention to his wife Ruth, who he says ‘greatly improved’ his memoir using her skills as a copy editor, helping him to get further towards his memoir’s eventual publication.
 Fermin infers that his memoir was something which he had thought about for many years before eventually writing it, being 91 years of age at the point of its publication by Freedom Press.
-Publishing it at an old age meant that Fermin had fears he would not see it in the flesh.
+Publishing it at an old age meant that Fermin had fears he would not live to see it.
 His fears show just how important he believed his insight in to a pre-war Stepney childhood was to share with others.
 Furthermore, Rocker outlines the significance of his Father to the memoir:

 “My Father, as the reader will soon perceive, plays a very important part in this narrative.
 He was the major figure of my early years and I looked upon him as a god… His humour and high spirits, his songs, quips, and sallies helped to make our little domicile the place it was, a home unlike any other I knew.“ (Rocker.1998.5.)